payush624/Netflix-Exploratory-Data-Analysis/README.md

 # Netflix-Exploratory-Data-Analysis

- This data contains data about Netflix, Netflix is one of the most popular media and video streaming platforms.
+ This dataset contains data about Netflix, Netflix is one of the most popular media and video streaming platforms.
 They have over 8000 movies or tv shows available on their platform.

  **Key Learning:**
 - Libraries: Pandas, Numpy, Plotly.